Target level of study

 Target audience

-For Master I, a law degree or equivalent.
-For Master II, a Master I in law or equivalent.
-A selection process is organized for admission to Master II (based on a portfolio and interview).
-This course is aimed at anyone, of any age, wishing to enter a profession related to the legal profession or to work as a lawyer (see Objectives).
+For Master I, applicants must hold a Bachelor's degree in law or equivalent.
+For Master II, applicants must hold a Master I degree in law or equivalent.
+A selection process is organized for admission to Master II (based on application and interview).
+The program is open to anyone, regardless of age, who wishes to enter a profession related to the legal field or work as a lawyer (see Objectives).

-Enrolment in a doctoral program or in preparation for a competitive examination.
+Enrollment in a doctoral program or in a preparatory course for a competitive examination or exam.

 Professional integration

-Students enter the legal profession by passing a competitive examination (ENM, CRFPA, Ecole des greffes, Ecole nationale des procédures) or by joining an establishment as a litigation specialist (e.g. banking, insurance, legal journalism).
+Students enter the workforce after passing a competitive exam or other exam (ENM, CRFPA, Ecole des greffes, Ecole nationale des procédures) or after joining an institution as a litigation specialist (e.g., banking, insurance, legal journalism).